 Marjorie is a busy volunteer.
 She has received many academic and community awards.
 Lay Servant Marjorie Chappel uses her gifts and talents at Centennial UMC, in the Peninsula-Delaware Conference of the United Methodist Church, and in the community.
 She is the past delegate to Annual Conference, serves on the CARE Team, helps teach required training workshops to clergy and laity, and volunteers with Code Purple Emergency Shelters.
 Marjorie Chappel has received the Order of Barnabas Award for service and the Harry Denman Award for Evangelism from the Peninsula-Delaware Conference.
 She has received evangelism training.
 Her joy is in outreach and helping others.

-Ann Henning is a retired ceramic artist and Registered Dental Assistant.
+Ann is a retired ceramic artist and Registered Dental Assistant.
 She and her husband of 51 years have one grown son and one grandson.
-While residing in Glasgow, Delaware, Ann served on the Perch Creek Maintenance Corporation’s Board of Directors in various offices, including Vice President, and Secretary.
-A Smyrna resident since 2003, Mrs. Henning has served on the Town of Smyrna Long Range Planning Subcommittee.
-Mrs. Henning is a founding member of the SPLG and served as the first President of the group and currently serves as the SPLG Archivist.
+While residing in Glasgow, Delaware, she served on the Perch Creek Maintenance Corporation’s Board of Directors in various offices, including Vice President and Secretary.
+A Smyrna resident since 2003, Ann has served on the Town of Smyrna Long Range Planning Subcommittee.
+She is a founding member of the SPLG and served as the first President of the group and currently serves as the SPLG Archivist.

-Kay Wheatley is a native Delawarean, having lived in Seaford for the past 32 years, and is currently in the process of moving back to her childhood home of Rehoboth Beach.
-Kay is familiar with the fundraising business, as that was the family business since 1954.
+Kay Wheatley is a native Delawarean, having been born and raised in Rehoboth Beach.
+Kay is familiar with the fundraising business, as that has been the family business since 1954.
 She earned her business degree with a marketing concentration from Salisbury State University.
-Kay worked for the Rehoboth Outlets and was responsible for their property management, marketing and leasing.
+Kay worked for the Outlets in Rehoboth Beach and was responsible for their property management, marketing and leasing.
 For 10 years, she was part owner of a construction company, where she gained valuable knowledge of the construction industry.
 In 2011, Kay started her own fundraising and development consulting business, Giving in the Spirit.
-Over the years, Kay has been involved in many non-profits and currently serves as President of the Seaford District Library and is a director on the Rehoboth Beach-Dewey Beach Chamber of Commerce Board.
+Over the years, Kay has been involved in many non-profits and currently serves as on the Board of Trustees for Rehoboth Beach District Library and is a director on the Rehoboth Beach-Dewey Beach Chamber of Commerce Board.
 Because of work and life experiences, Kay brings a unique perspective to the table and loves working with non-profits in order to help them make their dreams become a reality, especially libraries.
-Kay is most proud of her daughter Emily and the young woman she has become.
-Kay’s wish for Emily, who is a recent graduate of George Washington Law School, is that her life is as rewarding as Kay’s has been.
+Kay is most proud of her daughter, Emily, and the woman she has become.
+Kay’s wish for Emily is that her life is as rewarding as Kay’s has been.